Salah856/AWS_WhitePapers_Summary/Security AWS CloudHSM.md

 - Each AWS-managed backup contains the entire contents of the HSM, including keys, certificates, users, policies, quorum settings, and configuration options.
 - This includes:

-  • Certificates on the HSM, including the cluster certificate
+  • Certificates on the HSM, including the cluster certificate.
-  • All HSM users (COs, CUs, and AU)
+  • All HSM users (COs, CUs, and AU).
-  • All key material on the HSM
+  • All key material on the HSM.
-  • HSM configurations and policies
+  • HSM configurations and policies.